Alfresco/docs-alfresco/sync-service/latest/install/database.md

     Have a look at this quick tutorial to alter the character set: [Change Oracle Database Character Set : NLS_CHARACTERSET](https://easyoradba.com/2010/07/02/change-oracle-database-character-set-nls_characterset/){:target="_blank"}.

 4. Increase the maximum connections setting in the Oracle configuration file.
-This property `processes` specifies the maximum number of operating system user processes that can simultaneously connect to Oracle.
+The property `processes` specifies the maximum number of operating system user processes that can simultaneously connect to Oracle.
 This effectively determines the maximum number of concurrent users in the system.

     ```bash
     alter system set processes=450 scope=spfile